A Class of Rearrangement Groups that are not Invariably Generated: Introduction

 A group $G$ is \textbf{invariably generated} (\textbf{IG} for short) if there exists a subset $S \subseteq G$ such that, for every choice $g_s \in G$ for $s \in S$, the group $G$ is generated by $\{ s^{g_s} \mid s \in S \}$ (with $g^h$ we mean $h^{-1} g h$).
 In other words, $G$ is invariably generated if there exists a generating set $S$ such that, if one modifies $S$ by conjugating each $s \in S$ by some $g_s \in G$ (possibly a distinct $g_s$ for each $s$), then they still end up with a generating set for $G$.

 This notion has been present in literature for a long time, for example in \cite{Wiegold1976TransitiveGW, Wiegold1976TransitiveGW2} under a different but equivalent definition.
 However, the term \textit{Invariable Generation} was first used in \cite{DIXON199225} by Dixon in his study about computational Galois theory.
 Finite groups are invariably generated, hence interesting questions in that setting generally involve sizes of invariable generating sets (\cite{KANTOR2011302, GARZONI2020218}).
 Instead, the context of infinite groups presents both examples of IG and non-IG groups: Houghton groups are IG for all $n \geq 2$ (\cite{COX2022120}), whereas certain convergence groups (in particular hyperbolic groups) and certain arithmetic groups are non-IG (\cite{8200290, 10.1093/imrn/rnw137}).
-Moreover, in \cite{Gelander2016InvariableGO} Gelander, Golan and Juschenko proved that Thompson group $F$ is (finitely) invariably generated, while Thompson groups $T$ and $V$ are not invariably generated (see \cite{cfp} for an introduction to these groups).
+Moreover, in \cite{Gelander2016InvariableGO} Gelander, Golan and Juschenko proved that Thompson group $F$ is (finitely) invariably generated (later generalized in \cite{FFIG}), while Thompson groups $T$ and $V$ are not invariably generated (see \cite{cfp} for an introduction to these groups).
 Since Thompson groups have so many generalizations, it is natural to ask whether invariable generation can be studied for those generalizations using similar methods.

-One of the many generalizations of Thompson groups is the class of rearrangement groups, introduced by Belk and Forrest in \cite{belk2016rearrangement}.
-These are groups of certain homeomorphisms of limit spaces of sequences of graphs, and many known fractals (such as the Basilica Julia set and the Airplane Julia set) can be realized as such limit spaces.
-The class of rearrangement groups contains Higman-Thompson groups $T_{r,n}$ and $V_{r,n}$ (\cite{higman1974finitely, BROWN198745}), along with the Basilica Thompson group $T_B$ (\cite{Belk_2015}), the Airplane rearrangement group (\cite{Airplane}) and many others.
+One of the many generalizations of Thompson groups is the class of rearrangement groups, introduced by Belk and Forrest in \cite{belk2016rearrangement}, which are defined as certain groups of homeomorphisms of limit spaces of sequences of graphs.
+Many known fractals (such as the Basilica Julia set and the Airplane Julia set) can be realized as such limit spaces.

+The class of rearrangement groups contains the Higman-Thompson groups $F_{r,n}$, $T_{r,n}$ and $V_{r,n}$ (\cite{higman1974finitely, BROWN198745}), topological full groups of branching one-sided edge-shifts (\cite{Matui}), certain picture groups (\cite{guba1997diagram}), along with many new groups acting on known fractals, such as the Basilica Thompson group $T_B$ (\cite{Belk_2015}), the Airplane rearrangement group (introduced in \cite{belk2016rearrangement} and studied in \cite{Airplane}) and many others.

-The aim of this work is to generalize the results from \cite{Gelander2016InvariableGO} and their proofs to the setting of rearrangement groups, showing that those rearrangement groups with a certain transitive property are not invariably generated.
+The aim of this work is to generalize the results from \cite{Gelander2016InvariableGO} and their proofs to the setting of rearrangement groups, proving the following result: